simondlevy/MulticopterSim/README.md

 # Launch and fly!

 In UnrealEditor, select one of the maps in <b>Content/Flying/Maps</b>.
+Then in
+<b>Content/C++ Classes</b>, open the <b>FlightModule</b> folder and drag the
+vehicle pawn into the map.
 Click the play button and you're ready to begin.
-Throttle up to fly.
-You can use the spacebar to switch between the ground camera and FPV camera.
+You can use the  1,2,3 keys to switch your point-of-view.

 # Design principles